metabrainz/picard-docs/source/workflows/workflows.rst

 =========================

 .. index::
-   single: work flows; general
+   single: workflows; general

-This section provides some recommended work flows for various tagging scenarios.
-These work flows are based on what are believed to be best practices.
+This section provides some recommended workflows for various tagging scenarios.
+These workflows are based on what are believed to be best practices.

 The scenarios covered include: